tatumio/doc/docs/rpc/algorand-rpc-documentation/algod/getNodeStatus.md

 ### Request Parameters

-The `getStatus` method does not require any parameters.
+The `getNodeStatus` method does not require any parameters.

 ### Return Object